- 2-Minute Article

 Retirement can last a long time—up to 30 or more years according to recent estimates—and that means it’s important that your savings continue to grow throughout retirement.

 To help ensure you don’t outlive your money, earmark a portion of your savings for income needs and a portion for growth.
 Then, if you decide to add a guaranteed income source such as an annuity, you can purchase it using liquid assets from your income portfolio.
-This approach lets you maintain the right balance between growth and income, because you won’t be selling some of the stocks you need to meet longer-term financial goals.
+This approach lets you maintain the right balance between growth and

 Market ups and downs are inevitable.
 But adding stable income tools to your savings mix means you can weather those storms with more confidence.
 You’ll know that your money will be there when you need it—whether that’s in 3 years or in 30.